 - 9. All staff are responsible for ensuring the policy and procedures are followed consistently and fairly applied.
 Staff are responsible for asking for help, support or guidance if they feel they need it.
 All staff are responsible for following up on out of classroom behaviours eg mobile phone usage in the corridor / litter dropping / enforcing 'walk on the 'left'. - 10.
 Subject teachers are responsible for the learning, behaviour and progression of all students within the lesson.
-Any behaviour issues occurring in the lesson must be logged onto SIMs.
+Any behaviour issues occurring in the lesson must be logged onto Bromcom.
 Sanctions are set in line with behaviour procedures.
 Subject teachers are also responsible for communicating concerns to parents/carers.
 Any students who have repeated negative behaviour incidents in a subject will be referred to the DoL or Subject Lead (SL) for further intervention. - 11.
 Form Tutors are responsible for reviewing behaviour, both positive and negative, of their tutees and for implementing appropriate support and challenge mechanisms under the guidance of their RSL/DRSL.
 This includes uniform and jewellery/makeup and other transgressions and recording stars/house points.
 Form Tutors are responsible for daily uniform, lanyard, makeup and jewellery checks. - 12.
 Pastoral Leaders are responsible for the day-to-day monitoring of student behaviour in their year groups, working with their RSLs.
-Pastoral Leaders are responsible for leading restorative meetings, arranging Pastoral Support Plans meetings with parents and the RSL, arranging external support as agreed by the RSL or VPP, monitoring and dealing with uniform issues, mentoring, and being the first point of contact for parents.
-Pastoral Leaders are also responsible for the writing and review of Health Care Plans (HCP) under the guidance of the VPP and the RSLs. - 13.
-The Pastoral Intervention Assistant is line managed by the VPP and has oversight of the Internal Exclusion Room.
-They are responsible for running regular behaviour reports and liaising with the relevant RSL's and DRSL's.
-The Pastoral Intervention Assistant supports students through the targeted use of bespoke intervention sessions and sends out a regular Behaviour Bulletin to staff. - 14.
+Pastoral Leaders are responsible for leading restorative meetings, arranging Pastoral Support Plans meetings with parents and the RSL, arranging external support as agreed by the RSL or Inclusion Team, monitoring and dealing with uniform issues, mentoring, and being the first point of contact for parents.
+Pastoral Leaders are also responsible for the writing and review of Individual Health Care Plans (IHCP) under the guidance of the SVPP and the RSLs. - 13.
 Parents/carers will be expected, encouraged and supported to take responsibility for their child both in and outside of College.
-Any incidences that bring the name of the College into disrepute will be dealt with under this policy. - 15.
+Any incidences that bring the name of the College into disrepute will be dealt with under this policy. - 14.
 Students are expected to take full responsibility for their own behaviour both in DSTC, in the community and online, and will be made aware of the College policy and code of conduct expectations through assemblies and other activities and lessons.